Strange weather pattern in Kenya linked to Indian Ocean Dipole (IOD)

 The Professor, who has studied IODs for 20 years, warns that it could have devastating effects around the world, Kenya and Tanzania included.

-In Kenya, the IOD is expected to lead to extreme rainfall from October to December.
+In Kenya, the IOD is said to be behind the extreme rainfall that is expected to last from October to December.

 Tanzania experienced devastating effects of the unpredictable weather changes

-“Massive sandstorms engulf Arusha in Tanzania, as unseasonally strong winds sweep eastern Africa,” the BBC report said.
+“Massive sandstorms engulf Arusha in Tanzania, as unseasonally strong winds sweep eastern Africa,” the BBC report said in October.

 Kenya and Tanzania are among the African countries that have coastlines along the Indian Ocean alongside Mauritius, South Africa, Comoros, Sudan, Egypt, and Seychelles.